 Success Story: A regional restaurant chain I worked with had 15 locations, each with slightly different address formats across their directory listings.
 Some used abbreviations like “St.” for Street, others spelled it out.
 Some included suite numbers, others didn’t.
 After implementing strict address standardization protocols across all listings, their average directory ranking improved from position 8 to position 3 within four months, resulting in a 67% increase in directory-driven traffic.

-Technical Implementation and Monitoring
+Technical implementation and monitoring

 Your tracking system should include these data points for each listing: